CALL FOR CHAPTER PROPOSALS/ABSTRACTS

 Section 6: Valuing and Evaluation (Section Editor: Philip Roscoe)

-Valuation is key to our society through the practices and devices used to order, categorize and frame various entities; objects, action, people, and places.
-This has become the focus of increasing scholarly attention in organization studies and the sociology of valuation (Antal et al. 2015; Beckert & Aspers, 2011; Boltanski & Thévenot, 2006; Helgesson & Muniesa 2013).
-In highlighting the situated nature of valuation practices, the field is concerned with the processes through which value and values are produced and transformed, including the instruments and devices of valuation (Kjellberg et al. 2013).
-Market studies discussion on valuation has allowed social scientists to move beyond the Parsonian division of economic and sociological forms of reasoning to consider the combination and articulation of different values in economic action.
+This section explores the insights and possibilities offered by focusing scholarly attention on the practices and devices of valuation in markets.
+Valuation is central to the organization of markets through the practices and devices used to order, categorize and frame various entities: objects, action, people, and places.
+The section invokes a pragmatist approach to valuation (Antal et al. 2015; Beckert & Aspers, 2011; Boltanski & Thévenot, 2006; Helgesson & Muniesa 2013) that sees value as situated, enacted and emergent, and has allowed social scientists to move beyond the Parsonian division of economic and sociological forms of reasoning to consider the combination and articulation of different values in economic action.

 Section 7: Future Markets (Section Editor: Annmarie Ryan)